ikeasamoahansah/univ-model/README.md

 ## License

-- This project is licensed under the [MIT License](LICENSE.md)
+- This project is licensed under the [MIT License](LICENSE)
-- MIT License - see the [LICENSE.md](LICENSE.md) file for details
+- MIT License - see the [LICENSE.md](LICENSE) file for details

 ## Acknowledgments

-- Impra LayoutLM on Huggingface
+- Donut Base model on Huggingface